 Add A Scale Reducer

 Similarly to inhibitor, a scale reducer can be added to your system to remove the build up of limescale.
-Less limescale means less chance of sludge building up over time.
+Less limescale means less chance of sludge building up over time, and a reduced chance of cold radiators.

 Install A Magnetic Filter